ubuntu/stubble/README.md

 ## HWIDs

-The `.txt` files in hwids/txt have been generated with `fwupdtool hwids`.
+The `.txt` files in hwids/txt have been generated with `sudo fwupdtool hwids`.
 The can be converted to `.json` files by running `hwid2json.py` from the `hwids` directory.
 The `compatible` field of the resulting JSON files has to be filled in manually.

+## Adding new devices

+If you would like to add support for a device that please open a pull request adding the output of `sudo fwupdtool hwids` as a new file in `hwids/txt`.

 # Acknowledgements